 Aldredge’s kitchen sink compost tea might not look appetizing to you, but it definitely does to your plants.
 It involves four different types of food waste: peels from bananas, the skins of onions, eggshells, and ground coffee bits.
 Instead of adding these food scraps to your compost, you let them soak—or, umm, steep?—in a pitcher of water or glass jar.

-If you want to make Aldredge’s compost tea for plants, follow her simple instructions below.
+If you want to make compost tea for your own plants, follow the simple instructions below.

 1. Add scraps of banana peels, onion skins, eggshells, and ground coffee bits to a glass jar or pitcher.